Find Affordable College Courses

 Read More…

-A rank of #5 on this year’s list means University of New Hampshire - Main Campus is a great place for health and medical administrative services students working on their bachelor’s degree.
-UNH is a large public school located in the suburb of Durham.
+Out of the 34 schools in the New England Region that were part of this year’s ranking, University of New Hampshire - Main Campus landed the # 5 spot on the list.
+UNH is a large public school located in the small suburb of Durham.

 Of the 51 students majoring in health and medical administrative services at UNH, 12% are male and 88% are female.

-With a ranking of #6, Salem State University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
-Salem State is a moderately-sized public school located in the suburb of Salem.
+Salem State University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #6 on the list.
+Salem State is a medium-sized public school located in the suburb of Salem.

 Women make up 89% of the health and medical administrative services majors at the school.